 Mumbai: From Puran Poli to Modak, here are four recipes to make most of Gudi Padwa

 Aren’t festivals all about getting together and indulging in traditional delicacies prepared at home?
 Gudi Padwa, the traditional New Year for Marathis and Konkanis, is no different.
 With Puran Polis and Shrikhand, this day is as much about having a good time with your loved ones and gorging on some scrumptious dishes as it is about putting up a special Gudi flag (garlanded with flowers, mango and neem leaves and topped with upturned silver or copper vessel) and celebrating the onset of spring.
-And, since you are at home for the next three weeks, this seems like a perfect time to try your hand at making these delicacies.
-If you are game, here are the recipes:
+And, if you are wondering how to go about making these delicacies, here are some recipes:

 1. Puran Poli